Xeus-Territory/samples-anything/README.md

 ---
 ## Conclusions
-**This is my knowledge about the whatnews when is applied anything else into work, so happily if you want to contributing anything with me.
+**This is my knowledge about whatnews is applied anything else into work or have experience with, so happily if you want to contributing anything with me.
 Please request if you want, so happily hacking and setting up anything :rocket::rocket::rocket::rocket::rocket::rocket::rocket:**